kalmk/together-progress/README.md

 - make sure to check the .txt to see where we left off
 - make the changes
 - make a pull request

+i will use this source code for our final github repo